- Dr Maša Mrovlje

 Maša completed her PhD at the University of St Andrews.
 From 2016 to 2020, she worked as a postdoctoral research fellow on the ERC-funded project "Illuminating the ‘Grey Zone’: Addressing Complex Complicity in Human Rights Violations."
 Currently, she is a Postdoctoral Fellow at the Institute for Advanced Studies in the Humanities and a Visiting Fellow with CRITIQUE - the Centre for Ethics and Critical Thought at the University of Edinburgh.

 Her research interests are located within contemporary political theory, international political theory and the history of political thought.
 She draws on twentieth-century philosophies of existence, enriched with feminist and postcolonial perspectives, to conceptualise the complexities and potentials of individual and collective action in conditions of systemic oppression.
 Within this focus, she has contributed to pressing issues of political judgement, memory politics, transitional justice, political violence and, most recently, resistance.
-At present, she is exploring the political potentials of disappointment within the modern revolutionary tradition.
+Recently, she received a Marie Curie REWIRE Fellowship at the University of Vienna, to conduct her project on the political potentials of disappointment within the modern revolutionary tradition.

 Her personal webpage is available here.